-Smut: The earliest symptom of this fungal disease is growth of grass-like shoots with small, narrow leaves.
-Eventually, the stalks develop black, whip-like structures that contain spores which spread to other plants.
+Smut: The earliest symptom of this fungal disease is the growth of grass-like shoots with small, narrow leaves.
+Eventually, the stalks develop black, whip-like structures that contain spores that spread to other plants.
 The best way to prevent and control smut is by planting disease-resistant varieties.

 Rust: This common fungal disease shows up by tiny, pale green to yellow spots that eventually enlarge and turn reddish-brown or orange.
 The powdery spores transmit the disease to uninfected plants.
 Rust does significant crop damage in some areas.

 Red Rot: This fungal disease, indicated by red areas marked with white patches, isn’t a problem in all growing areas.
-Planting disease-resistant varieties is the best solution.
+Planting disease-resistant varieties are the best solution.